Tree Service Companies, a view from the inside

 A tree service truck driving slow - faded out chipper in tow.
 Coming down the road they make the turn - and young minds begin to burn...

-A neighbor wandering around his yard - last nights storm had hit hard...
+A neighbor wandering around his yard - last nights storm sure hit hard...

 Broken branches are spotted in the trees....Dont worry partner, soon we will be busy as bees...

-But the truck creeps on by...not stopping the driver mumbles, " better wait on this one, Im way too high!"....
+But the truck creeps on by...not stopping the driver mumbles, " better wait on this one, that one is way too high"....

-Two guys bargaining against luck - and the thoughts continue... " Man that yard is full of bucks"...
+Two guys bargaining against luck - and the thoughts continue... " Man, I bet that yard is full of bucks"...

 The plain jest of it all is that it takes much more than a chainsaw, chipper, bucket truck and a paper stating insurance coverage to perform tree care the proper way.

-Wind and weather wreaking destruction upon trees is an open avenue for people looking for work.
-There are at least a dozen newer tree companies in the Forest area alone operating as a result of the rwo derichios and tornadoe that hit in recent years
+Wind and weather wreaking destruction upon trees was an open avenue for people looking for work.
+There are at least a dozen newer tree companies in the Lynchburg area alone operating as a result of the rwo derichios and tornadoe that hit in recent years.

 The tree service industry has attracted people of all types and diversities looking to make big money quuck.
 In fact, the latest trend is for retrees to use their 401k to start tree services...some buying into franchises .
 Everyone has to make a living but the tree service industry is not one to be taken lightly ...or jumped into without having the proper background.
 Its just too dangerous and trees should not be cut on any way a person seems fit.

 Tree work is extremely dangerous and unpredictable..It is a trade that has taken the lives of many a seasoned tree care worker, not to mention the countless amateurs that has attempted it.

 The tree service industry has changed dramatically in the decade and a half since I came into it.
-I have seen things that make me literally sick.
 The love of the job is why I keep doing it.
 Caring for people is why I write about it.

 So how can one tell what is what and who is who when it comes to choosing the right tree service provider?
 Well, keep in mind that it takes more that a certificate of insurance and a bucket truck to perform tree work the proper way.
 And also remember that smiles can leave you wondering how such a legitimate sounding company could have made such a mess of things.

-- Make sure the person has at least 8 yrs of on the job experience.
 It takes years and years of practice, study, and real life happenings through trial and error to learn the tree care proffession.
-ANYTHING LESS AND YOU ARE PUTTING YOURSELF AT RISK BY HIRING THEM... !